 Mobile phones, smartphones, and other internet-enabled communication devices are not permitted on the College premises between a student's arrival at College and their departure; this includes break and lunchtimes.
 Such devices must be switched off and placed in the student's bag.
 If a student is seen with a smartphone, it will be confiscated; a third and subsequent confiscation will lead to complete bans of increasing length.
 We live in a largely rural area with variable transport links, so students are permitted smartphones on their way to and from College for safety reasons.
-Our policy is likely to become the national policy, and the reasons are well rehearsed: banning phones leads to better learning, better socialisation, reduces daily screen time, helps combat phone-dependency or addiction, and removes the risks of inappropriate use.
+The rationale for our policy is well rehearsed: banning phones leads to better learning, better socialisation, reduces daily screen time, helps combat phone-dependency or addiction, and removes the risks of inappropriate use.
 Further, the rules on mobile phones in public exam conditions are extremely strict, often leading to disqualification.